Solar-network/docs/docs/sdk/documentation.md

 Using the Solar SDKs, developers can build applications utilising the Solar blockchain.

 <div class="admonition abstract">
-    <p class="admonition-title">The SXP SDKs are split into two packages for each language:</p>
+    <p class="admonition-title">The Solar SDKs are split into two packages for each language:</p>
     <ul>
         <li>
-            <b>Client SDKs</b> - help developers fetch information from the SXP blockchain about its current state: which delegates are currently forging, what transactions are associated with a given wallet, and so on.
+            <b>Client SDKs</b> - help developers fetch information from the Solar blockchain about its current state: which delegates are currently forging, what transactions are associated with a given wallet, and so on.
         </li>
         <li>
             <b>Cryptography SDKs</b> - assist developers in working with transactions: signing, serialising, deserialising, etc.